-Ankle Arthritis Treatment Options in Des Moines & Mason City
+Ankle Arthritis Treatment Options in Des Moines, Mason City, and Pella

 As we use our feet for all sorts of everyday activities like standing, walking and running, the small joints in the foot and ankle allow our feet to move fluently and without pain.
 These joints support our feet, allowing us to balance, absorb shocks, and more to help us live active lives.
 As we grow older, the cartilage between the small foot and ankle joints, ligaments, and muscles and tendons can deteriorate causing pain and stiffness.

 This pain and stiffness is known as arthritis.
 If left untreated by a foot and ankle specialist, this nagging pain can grow worse, eventually becoming so excruciating that you can no longer walk even short distances.
 Severe ankle arthritis can restrict your mobility and limit your quality of life and may require ankle arthritis surgery.
 With proper treatment from the foot and ankle specialists at East Village Foot & Ankle Surgeons, you can slow the development of your ankle arthritis and lead a pain-free, productive life.

 Signs & Symptoms of Ankle Arthritis

 While the signs of symptoms for each type of foot and ankle arthritis can differ slightly, the primary symptoms remain the same.
 In your consultation appointment with our foot and ankle specialists, we will discuss your ankle arthritis signs and symptoms and determine the severity of your condition and discuss ankle arthritis treatment options with you.
 While pain is the most common symptom, there are many others, including:

 - Swelling on or around the ankle

 - Cracking or squeaking sound when flexing the foot or pointing the toes

 - Pain worsens during periods of inactivity